tlevine/openstat/readme.md

     ./open-data-companies/plot.png
     ./open-data-companies/interview.md.gpg

-Run this to make sure that the repository is structured like this.
+Run this to make sure that the repository is structured properly.